mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 >
 > Download Sample Checkout API
 >
-> Use our complete integration examples on GitHub in [PHP](https://github.com/mercadolibre/fury_dx-samples/tree/feature/files-refactor/card-payment) or [NodeJS](https://github.com/mercadolibre/fury_dx-samples/tree/feature/files-refactor/card-payment) to download instantly.
+> Use our <a href="https://github.com/mercadolibre/fury_dx-samples/tree/feature/files-refactor/card-payment" target="_blank">complete integration examples</a> on GitHub in PHP or NodeJS to download instantly.

 <span></span>
 > GIT
 >
 > Download Sample Form
 >
-> If you want to deploy other technology in your server, you can [download a complete payment form sample from GitHub](https://github.com/MercadoPagoDevelopers/api-frontend-sample/).
+> If you want to deploy other technology in your server, you can <a href="https://github.com/mercadolibre/fury_dx-samples/tree/feature/files-refactor/card-payment/client" target="_blank">download a complete payment form sample</a> from GitHub.

 ---
 ### Next steps